Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 For example, if Bob Smith starts a personal training business but doesn’t use a specific business name, he doesn’t have to register.
 However, if Bob decides to name his business Bob’s Fitness, then he will need to register.

 A corporation and Limited Liability Company won’t typically register for a New York DBA since a unique entity name is created during the entity formation process.
 However, some will want to register for a DBA if they have another business or brand name they want to operate in addition to the legal name of the business.
-This can allow multiple businesses to operate with the liability protection of a New York corporation or Limited Liability Company without having to form another entity.
+This can allow multiple businesses to operate with the liability protection of a New York corporation or Limited Liability Company without forming another entity.

 Steps to Register New York Assumed Name